Old Town Lompoc

 Many murals can be viewed in Art Alley, located next door to Sissy’s Uptown Café – a popular spot for lunch, dinner, and a slice of home-made pie.
 Pick up a copy of the Mural Map and other brochures at the Lompoc Valley Chamber of Commerce & Visitors Bureau, or download a mural map in advance.

-Vintage treasures, collectibles and artisan gifts can be found at T & T Sweet Repeats and A Little Something Special and More, two popular locally owned co-ops in Old Town.
+Vintage treasures, collectibles and artisan gifts can be found at A Little Something Special and More, one popular locally owned co-ops in Old Town.
 For a mid-day pick me up, stop by South Side Coffee Co for a latte or mocha and a chat with the locals.

 History enthusiasts will especially enjoy the Old Town Heritage Walk a one-mile, self-guided tour, featuring 18 stops along the way, including the Andrew L. Huyck House (1890), Artesia School House (1876), Lompoc Museum (1911), and the Italian Stone Pines (planted 1940).
 While in town, you may notice a few of the Lompoc’s treasured neon signs, adding a retro, vintage feel to Old Town.
 One of the most popular is the Rice Bowl sign, with three pulsing, fluorescent bowls of chow mein.
 It’s located at 117 West Ocean Ave.